How do you teach toddlers empathy?

 Why Is Empathy Important?

 We all live in a social environment; therefore, empathy for others is essential.
-This is because empathy may motivate us all to be attentive, cooperative, and helpful.
+Empathy may motivate us all to be attentive, cooperative, and helpful.
 Empathy also increases our responsiveness.

 There is a relationship between those who are empathic as youngsters and those who are more kind and compassionate as they grow older.